mse150s20/p2-kinetics/README.md

 The code also requires that numpy, matplotlib.pyplot, sys, and solve_iv be imported.
 This can be done by

 # How to Get This Code
-To run the code on your computer, pull the p2-kinetics repository from github class master to your terminal, or fork the repository and pull the code from your own personal repository.
+To run the code on your computer, pull the p2-kinetics repository from github by cloning it, or fork the repository and pull the code from your own personal repository.

+## Example of how to get code
 `$ git clone git@github.com:mse150s20/p2-kinetics.git

 # How to Use This Code

 To use this code you must be in the directory that contains the code.
 Type "$ python kinetics.py" + the path to the file that contains the data.

-# Example of how to run this code
+# Example of how to use this code
 `$ cd p2-kinetics/`

 `$ python kinetics.py Data/idaho_infections.csv`